-Message from the Interim Chair
+Message from the Chair

-The Department of Biostatistics at the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill is proud to be one of the leading academic research departments of biostatistics in the world.
+The Department of Biostatistics at the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill is one of the leading academic research departments of biostatistics in the world.
 For more than sixty years, our department has been at the forefront of biostatistical and public health training and research.

 As you can see from this partial list of research projects, our faculty is very actively involved in important and timely research.
 At the same time, they are excellent teachers, and several of our faculty members have won teaching awards given by the School of Public Health and the University.